Back

 • Petitions for non-approved study abroad programs must meet the same standards and adhere to the principles that guide study abroad at Cornell.
 This includes the ability of the petitioned program to enter into a contractual agreement with Cornell on a student-by-student basis.

 • Petitions are reviewed by the Office of Global Learning as exceptional opportunities that meet specific academic needs not available through existing programs.
-We encourage you to apply to an existing program as a back-up in case your petition is not approved.
+We encourage you to apply to an existing program as a backup in the event your petition is not approved.
 Learn more about the petition process

 Academic Credit and Transcripts